Meet The Team

 - understand and explore how music is created, produced and communicated, including through the inter-related dimensions of music: pitch, duration, dynamics, tempo, timbre, texture, structure and appropriate musical notations.

 We believe performing is key to a successful music education and allows achievements to be celebrated appropriately.
-This is done through performances in classrooms, the hall, termly shows, and in our local area- church, supermarkets etc. Additionally, musical experiences are shared with families, the community, other schools and the public through mediums of the school website and Twitter.
+This is done through performances in classrooms, the hall and in our local area- church, supermarkets etc. Additionally, musical experiences are shared with families, the community, other schools and the public through mediums of the school website and Twitter.

 Our music curriculum ensures that our children are confident musicians, which in turn allows them to progress to the next level of musicianship.
 They gain a thorough understanding of how the formal elements of music and musical notations allow music to be created, produced and communicated.
 Our curriculum also provides the children with a positive attitude towards listening to and experiencing music.
 They also understand that this benefits their mental health and wellbeing on a personal level.